8051Enthusiast/delsum/README.md

 $ delsum check -m 'crc width=32' -c 700b14f5,e1207917,79741cb2 file_a file_b file_c
 crc width=32 poly=0x4c11db7 init=0xffffffff xorout=0xffffffff refin=true refout=true
 ```

+You generally need 3 files, and for algorithms other than `modsum` at least one of the files needs to have a different length.
+It is also possible to specify some parameters of the algorithm (using for example `-m 'crc width=32 init=0'`), which needs fewer files or yields fewer false positives.

+If you have only files of a given length, but also only care about checksums of that length, for an algorithm not `modsum` you can simply set `init=0`.

+It is normally quite fast; for example the runtime for the CRC reversing algorithm is in most cases around `O(n*log^2(n)*log(log(n)))` where `n` is the filesize, which is thanks to the fast gcd algorithm implemented within the NTL and gf2x libraries.

 Algorithms
 ----------